New findings:My mother's family:

 [2]Betsy Chrichton was born 16 May 1823, the daughter of David Chrichton and Charlotte McKenzie.
 (OPR Auchterhouse)

-[4]There is a James Lynch, b.
+[3]There is a James Lynch, b.
 Kirriemuir, aged 19 in the 1871 census for Alyth, Perthshire, address Inverqueich Bothy.
-However, there is no direct evidence as to whether this was the James who was son of Thomas Lynch and Euphemia Low.
+There is no direct evidence as to whether this was the James who was son of Thomas Lynch and Euphemia Low, but given that he did become a farmer it seems likely.

 Return to table of contents.